-Kannon Shanmugam is chair of the Supreme Court and Appellate Litigation group at Paul, Weiss, Rifkind, Wharton & Garrison LLP, and managing partner of the firm's Washington office.
-Widely recognized as one of the nation’s premier appellate advocates, Kannon has argued 27 cases before the Supreme Court, including several of the Court’s most significant recent business and criminal cases.
-Last year, Kannon successfully obtained review from the Court in three separate cases on the same day—an apparently unprecedented feat for a lawyer in private practice.
-Beyond the Supreme Court, Kannon has argued dozens of appeals in courts across the country, including arguments in all thirteen federal courts of appeals and in numerous state courts.
+Kannon Shanmugam is chair of the Supreme Court and Appellate Litigation practice at Paul, Weiss, Rifkind, Wharton & Garrison.
+He is also managing partner of the firm's Washington office.
+Widely recognized as one of the nation’s top appellate lawyers, Kannon was recently named Appellate Litigator of the Year by Benchmark Litigation and was a finalist for The American Lawyer's 2022 Litigator of the Year.
+Kannon has argued 35 cases before the Supreme Court, including 15 cases in the last five years.
+In all, he has argued over 100 appeals in courts across the country, including arguments in all thirteen federal courts of appeals and in numerous state courts.

 Kannon previously served as an Assistant to the Solicitor General in the Department of Justice.
 Born and raised in Lawrence, Kansas, he received an A.B. summa cum laude in classics from Harvard; an M. Litt. in classics from the University of Oxford, where he was a Marshall Scholar; and a J.D. magna cum laude from Harvard Law School, where he was executive editor of the law review and argued for the winning side in the moot-court competition.
 After graduation, he served as a law clerk to Justice Antonin Scalia on the Supreme Court and Judge J. Michael Luttig on the U.S. Court of Appeals for the Fourth Circuit.